Accreditation

 • Present CAPPA videos on the value of accreditation to department

-• File Intent to proceed with CAB or decide to postpone
+• File Intent to proceed with Accreditation Committee or decide to postpone

 • Identify any potential reviewers with a conflict of interest